kbengine/kbengine/kbe/src/lib/python/Doc/library/dis.rst

 Analysis functions
 ------------------

 The :mod:`dis` module also defines the following analysis functions that convert the input directly to the desired output.
 They can be useful if only a single operation is being performed, so the intermediate analysis object isn't useful:

 .. function:: code_info(x)

-   Return a formatted multi-line string with detailed code object information for the supplied function, method, source code string or code object.
+   Return a formatted multi-line string with detailed code object information for the supplied function, generator, asynchronous generator, coroutine, method, source code string or code object.

    Note that the exact contents of code info strings are highly implementation dependent and they may change arbitrarily across Python VMs or Python releases.

    .. versionadded:: 3.2

+   .. versionchanged:: 3.7
+      This can now handle coroutine and asynchronous generator objects.

 .. function:: show_code(x, *, file=None)